Bankoga/golem/open_problems/path_problems.md

 Answer: ?

+Number of edges between two problem domains, adjacency fill base separation of structures, and edge length (as determined by adjacency fill) are used to determine distance between cells.

 > ~~Open Question: Are we able to use the graph to represent distinct steps in a processing sequence?~~ This question is related to the distance between cells question.